kura/kura.gg/content/moved-debian-and-ubuntu-to-separate-repositories-on-apt.kura.io.rst

-Moved debian and ubuntu to separate repositories on apt.kura.io
+Moved debian and ubuntu to separate repositories on apt.kura.gg
 ###############################################################
 :date: 2014-03-24 19:19
 :author: kura
 :category: deb builds
 :tags: apt
-:slug: moved-debian-and-ubuntu-to-separate-repositories-on-apt.kura.io
+:slug: moved-debian-and-ubuntu-to-separate-repositories-on-apt.kura.gg

 .. contents::
     :backlinks: none

-I have made a breaking change to the `apt.kura.io </apt.kura.io/>`__ repositories.
+I have made a breaking change to the `apt.kura.gg </apt.kura.gg/>`__ repositories.

 Ubuntu is now properly supported, but to do this properly it meant separating